 Applicants from outside the U.S. must have their educational transcripts translated (if they are not already in English) and evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 Please refer to the National Association of Credential Evaluation Services for a list of qualified companies.
 The applicant pays for the examination and credential-evaluation services.

-In addition to the qualities described above, you will be assessed for:
+In addition to meeting general admissions standards, applicants will be assessed for:

 - Observation, communication and motor function